Blurryface0814/PCPNet/README.md

 We use the KITTI Odometry dataset to train and evaluate PCPNet in this repo, which you can download [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

-Meanwhile, we use SemanticKITTI for semantic auxiliary training, which you can download [here](http://semantic-kitti.org/dataset.html#download).
+Besides, we use SemanticKITTI for semantic auxiliary training, which you can download [here](http://semantic-kitti.org/dataset.html#download).

 ## Installation